DINKIN/julia/doc/src/manual/code-loading.md

 >>>>>>> wip

 !!! note
 	Julia package UUIDs serve a similar purpose to Java's reversed domain package names.
 For example, in Java you might see `import com.sun.net.httpserver.HttpServer;` which imports the `HttpServer` class from the `com.sun.net.httpserver`.
 This package name suggests that the `httpserver` package is maintained by Sun Microsystems, the former owner of `sun.com`.
 Of course, Sun Microsystems no longer exists, having been acquired by Orcale in 2010.
-The `com.sun` packages are permanent, however, and even if Oracle hit rough times and decided to auction off its `sun.com` domain, all Java code everywhere would continue to include this no-longer relevant domain.
+The `com.sun` prefix of these packages is permanent, however, and even if Oracle hit rough times and decided to auction off its `sun.com` domain, all Java code everywhere would have to continue to include this no-longer relevant domain.
 Since UUIDs lack have no meaning, they don't have this problem.
 On the flip side, they are very hard for humans to remember ot types.
 Fortnately, Julia's [package manager](https://julialang.org/Pkg3.jl/latest/) keeps UUIDs mostly out of sight and they never appear in your Julia code.

 for example, but since UUIDs have no meaning, they can handle package renames and even changing the controlling entitity of a package.
 In the case, for example, Sun Microsystems no longer exists, and `sun.com` redirects to `oracle.com`.